battleplayer02/New-Game-Hangman/README.md

-# The Hang Man Game
+# The Hang Man Game Using React

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+The Project is deployed on Heroku
+URL: jio-hangman.herokuapp.com

 ## Available Scripts